Amitav Ghosh: Awards and recognition

 Ghosh speaking at an event with Joni Adamson in 2017.

 The Circle of Reason (1986) won the Prix Médicis étranger, one of France's top literary awards.
 The Shadow Lines (1988) won the Sahitya Akademi Award and the Ananda Puraskar.
 The Calcutta Chromosome (1996) won the Arthur C. Clarke Award in 1997.
 Sea of Poppies (2008), the first installment of the Ibis trilogy, was shortlisted for the 2008 Man Booker Prize.
 It was the co-winner of the Vodafone Crossword Book Award in 2009, as well as co-winner of the 2010 Dan David Prize.
 River of Smoke (2011), the second Ibis installment, was shortlisted for the Man Asian Literary Prize 2011.

 Ghosh famously withdrew his novel The Glass Palace (2000) from consideration for the Commonwealth Writers' Prize, where it was awarded the best novel in the Eurasian section, citing his objections to the term "Commonwealth" and the unfairness of the English-language requirement specified in the rules.

 The government of India awarded Ghosh the civilian honour of Padma Shri in 2007.
 He received a lifetime achievement award at Tata Literature Live, the Mumbai LitFest, on 20 November 2016.
 He was conferred the 54th Jnanpith award in December 2018 and is the first Indian writer in English to have been chosen for this honour.

 Ghosh was awarded the Erasmus Prize 2024, specifically for his writing on climate change: "His work offers a remedy by making an uncertain future palpable through compelling stories about the past.
 He also wields his pen to show that the climate crisis is a cultural crisis that results from a dearth of the imagination."

 His book Smoke and Ashes: Opium’s Hidden Histories, made the 2024 British Academy Book Prize shortlist.

 In 2025, Ghosh received the fourteenth Park Kyong-ni Prize in recognition of his contribution to postcolonial and ecological writing, and for highlighting the voices of marginalised communities and the natural world.

 In August 2025 Ghosh was selected as the 12th author to contribute to the Future Library project.
 He joins other prominent authors whose unpublished manuscripts will be locked away until the year 2114 in a specially designed repository in Oslo, Norway.

+On 12 February 2026, Amitav Ghosh won The Wise Owl Literary Award 2026 Non Fiction category, for his book Wild Fictions: Essays.